mazwat/mazwat.github.io/design-patterns-lm.md

 	IArmor GetArmour();
 }
 ```
-Concrete classes will be named as the type of enemy that will be created.
-In the example there ar e two enemies Mage and Warrior.
+The first thing is to create the `interface` for Factory, that will be used to specify the equipment of each enemy.

 ```c#
 class  Mage : IEnemyFactory